Why is sleep important for kids?

-We now know that it’s important for children to have healthy diets and get plenty of exercise since obesity is becoming a well known problem among children – it’s all over the media after all.
+We now know that it’s important for children to have a healthy diet and get plenty of physical activity since obesity is becoming a well known problem among children – it’s all over the media after all.

 But there isn’t much being said about the importance of sleep for children, especially those of school age.

-We have always valued the importance of sleep in our house, however, now that my kids are getting older (9 and 11) they have friends telling them that they get to stay up until 10pm and later!
+We have always valued the importance of sleep in our house, however, now that my kids are getting older (12 and 14) they have some friends telling them that they get to stay up as long as they want!

 Of course I don’t want them to be made fun of for going to bed early.

 So I have started explaining to them why it is important to go to bed early and get a good night’s sleep.

 I want them to know that going to bed early isn’t a punishment, instead it is beneficial to their health, just like eating healthy and staying active are.

 The Importance Of Sleep For A School Aged Child

 *Some of the links in my articles are affiliate links*